ukoethe/ilastik-build/Readme.md

   and
   [ActiveState perl](http://www.activestate.com/activeperl).
   perl is not part of ilastik, but needed to compile Qt.
-* If you want to build scipy and scikit-learn, MinGW and MSYS are needed to compile Fortran source.
+* If you want to build scipy and scikit-learn, MinGW and MSYS are needed to compile Fortran sources.
+MinGW is also needed for packages that do not support Visual Studio (e.g. libiconv).
-  You must install the MinGW 64-bit (e.g. from http://sourceforge.net/projects/mingwbuilds/files/host-windows/releases/) or 32-bit (e.g. from http://sourceforge.net/projects/mingw/files/Installer/mingw-get-inst/) compiler suite and the MSYS tools (e.g. from http://sourceforge.net/projects/mingw-w64/files/External%20binary%20packages%20%28Win64%20hosted%29/MSYS%20%2832-bit%29/).
-When the MinGW download is compressed with 7-zip, you need this program as well.
+  You must install the MinGW 64-bit (e.g. from http://sourceforge.net/projects/mingwbuilds/files/host-windows/releases/, choose the version 'threads-win32' and exception handling 'sjlj') or 32-bit (e.g. from http://sourceforge.net/projects/mingw/files/Installer/mingw-get-inst/) compiler suite and the MSYS tools (e.g. from http://sourceforge.net/projects/mingw-w64/files/External%20binary%20packages%20%28Win64%20hosted%29/MSYS%20%2832-bit%29/).
+When the MinGW download is compressed with 7-zip, you need this program for decompression as well.
 Make sure that `MINGW/bin` contains `gfortran.exe` and `gendef.exe` (64-bit build only), and `MSYS/bin` contains `make.exe`, `wget.exe`, `patch.exe`, and `grep.exe`.
 * If you want to create an .exe installer, also install NSIS.
 * Remove possibly interfering software from your `PATH` variable (e.g. an existing Python or Qt installation, the MinGW gcc compiler).